 Notaries.com will submit your application to the state, including the $39 state filing fee.

 Can I fax you my application?

 No. As Notaries.com will submit your application to the state, you must send your original and signed application to us.

 How long will it take to receive my Notary Commission?

-The entire process can take up to three weeks, but it varies depending on how quickly you complete and submit your application and on how long it states the state to appoint you as a Florida Notary.
+The entire process can take up to three weeks, but it varies depending on how quickly you complete and submit your application.
+It also depends on how long it takes the state to appoint you as a Florida notary.

 Where is my notary stamp?

 You will receive your notary stamp once the state appoints you as a Florida notary and assigns to you a State Commission Number and an expiration date.
-Once notaries.com receives those, it will create your stamp and send it to you via first class USPS mail along with your state-issued certificate.
+Once Notaries.com receives those, we will create your stamp and send it to you via first class USPS mail along with your state-issued certificate.